History of Ayurveda and Thai Yoga

 The Brahmajala Sūtra says: “If a disciple of the Buddha sees anyone sick, he should provide for that person’s needs as if he were making an offering to the Buddha.”
 [12] Brahma Net Sutra, S.T.C.U.S.C., New York, 1998, VI,9[21]’

 Jivaka is revered to this day.
 Many modern practitioners and schools begin every healing session by reciting a Pali Mantra called OM NAMO SHIVAGO.
-Royal practitioners generally do this quietly, while in the North of Thailand, the Mantra may be recited out loud, sometimes with the receiver participating as well.
+Royal practitioners generally do this quietly, whereas in northern Thailand, the Mantra may be recited out loud, sometimes with the receiver participating as well.

 The Wai Khruu, or paying of respect to Jivaka (Shivago), is still partly to remember his contribution to present-day art.
 To what extent other styles of medicine and massage have contributed to Indigenous, Traditional Thai Medicine (T.T.M./ I.T.T.M.) development is impossible.

 The current capital of Thailand, Bangkok, was established in 1782 with the coronation of Chakri King Rama I 1782.
-According to Thai historians, the first meaningful building erected in the new capital was rebuilding the new Wat Pho (1789-1801).
-The original in the former capital (Ayutthaya) has been burned by invading Burmese armies.
+According to Thai historians, the first meaningful building erected in the new capital was the rebuilding of Wat Pho (1789-1801).
+The original in the former capital (Ayutthaya) was burned by invading Burmese armies.

-Primarily I.T.T.M. has been passed from generation to generation as an oral tradition.
+Primarily, I.T.T.M. has been passed from generation to generation as an oral tradition.
 One would serve an apprenticeship under a teacher, often for several years, before practicing as a practitioner.
 In general, the monks and nuns of the Buddhist Temples preserved and cherished the teachings.
-In addition to the oral tradition, there have been several treatises, handwritten papers, Codices, and books written chiefly for or by the Royal Court and not easily obtained by the general public.
-The most accessible documents detailing the Royal Court Traditional Medicine practices were the stone carvings built into the walls and pavilions of Wat Po in Bangkok.
+In addition to the oral tradition, several treatises, handwritten papers, Codices, and books have been written, chiefly for or by the royal court.
+They are not easily accessible to the general public.
+The most accessible documents detailing the Royal Court’s Traditional Medicine practices were the stone carvings built into the walls and pavilions of Wat Po in Bangkok.
 More on these later.

-Important to note also is that there have always been, from the earliest days to the present, two different corollary systems of practice: Two types of traditional curing methodologies and points of view in the way healing and conventional medicine were practiced in Thailand.
-The urban or variant descendant practice from the Royal Schools of traditional medicine and the country/ rural and standard practices found in the village, jungle, and countryside.[22]
-The urban represents efforts at standardization and training, and the rustic or country incorporates the more indigenous ideas and practices restricted by tribe or geographic location.
-Most researchers agree that there has always been and still is cross-sharing of both systems’ ideas, influences, and procedures.
+It is also important to note that there have always been, from the earliest days to the present, two different corollary systems of practice: two types of traditional curing methodologies and points of view on how healing and conventional medicine were practiced in Thailand.
+The urban or variant descendant practice originates from the Royal Schools of traditional medicine, as well as the country/rural and standard practices found in villages, jungles, and countryside areas.[22]
+The urban variant represents efforts at standardization and training, while the rustic or country variant incorporates more indigenous ideas and practices, often restricted by tribe or geographic location.
+Most researchers agree that there has always been and continues to be cross-sharing of ideas, influences, and procedures between the two systems.

 Similar variations of this indigenous traditional medicine are practiced in Sri Lanka, Burma, Laos, Cambodia, and Thailand.
-There is also a dramatic similarity to Traditional Tibetan Medicine, Amma/Tui Na of China, the Anma/Shiatsu of Japan, and Filipino Hilot.
+It is also dramatically similar to Traditional Tibetan Medicine, Amma/Tui Na of China, the Anma/Shiatsu of Japan, and Filipino Hilot.

-History is unclear when specific developments were incorporated into the standard medicine catalog of practices.
-Additionally, there is a lack of documentation of the family, tribal, and village-specific practices passed on through oral tradition and not documented in the “official” and sanctioned records and historical text.
-A further example is the historical and contemporary significant differences between “Official” Traditional Medicine practices and the “Rural” traditional medicine practices found in remote villages and among tribal communities.
+The history of when specific developments were incorporated into the standard medicine catalog of practices is unclear.
+Additionally, there is a lack of documentation of the family, tribal, and village-specific practices passed on through oral tradition and not documented in the “official” and sanctioned records and historical texts.
+A further example is the significant historical and contemporary differences between “Official” Traditional Medicine practices and “Rural” traditional medicine practices found in remote villages and among tribal communities.

 We don’t see the first official documentation until King Rama commissions the medical tablets (epigraphies) made and enshrined at the new Wat Pho in the 1830s.
 According to the custodians of Wat Pho, after the capital (Ayutthaya) was destroyed in 1767 by Burmese invaders, King Rama used rescued fragments of the original documents to make the new ones.[2]

-These tablets are a text of the theory behind I.T.T.M. and show the Sen or lines of energy running throughout the body.
+These tablets contain the theory behind I.T.T.M. and illustrate the Sen, or lines of energy, that run throughout the body.

-These charts of stone depict sixty figures, thirty of the front and thirty of the back.
+These stone charts depict sixty figures, thirty of the front and thirty of the back.
 There are channels and points displayed.
 One interesting observation is apparent: many channels directly correspond to Chinese meridians and unique or Extraordinary vessels.
-Others reach to the concepts of Prana Nadis from classic Indian Ayurvedic medical science.
+Others refer to the concepts of Prana Nadis from classic Indian Ayurvedic medical science.
 The charts detail major and minor Marma/ Chakras or energy centers.
-In Traditional Thai Medicine, these centralized energy/wind/breath/air point locations are called “Lom” or Wind Gates.
+In Traditional Thai Medicine, these centralized energy, wind, breath, or air point locations are called “Lom” or Wind Gates.

 “Chart depicting female balancing points: Wat Po Massage Pavilion”

-The depiction of the knowledge of traditional medicine at Wat Po (Bangkok) and Wat Raja Orasaram Ratchaworawiharn (Thonburi) was considered incomplete.
-This was perhaps intentional as the “Secrets” of healing practiced by the Royal Court Doctors (Maw Nuad) at that time were closely guarded.
-The Royal practice of medicine was more likely passed on from one generation to the next within the family… father to son or nephew in a formal apprenticeship.
+The depiction of traditional medicine knowledge at the temples Wat Po (Bangkok) and Wat Raja Orasaram Ratchaworawiharn (Thonburi) was considered incomplete.
+This was perhaps intentional, as the “Secrets” of healing practiced by the Royal Court Doctors (Maw Nuad) at that time were closely guarded.
+The Royal practice of medicine was more likely to be passed on from one generation to the next within the family, typically from father to son or nephew, through a formal apprenticeship.

 In addition to the famous “Epigraphies of King Rama” ( Carved stone medical text) located at Wat Po and Wat Raja-Orasarem (King Rama III: in the Thai/ Chinese style called “The Royal Favorable Art” style), there are also gunite statues of Thai Reishi Yogis practicing the various Asana or traditional Yoga postures – The Thai variation of Hatha Yoga or self-treatment.
 In the past, more than 100 exciting figures were scattered about Wat Po’s courtyards.
 However, many were damaged or deteriorated due to weathering and have been retired for preservation.
 The Yoga of the Thai Reishi is referred to as Reusi Dottan.

-In Thailand’s past, the people came to the temples for just about everything from medical help to education.
-Anyone could come to the temple for food, shelter, medical or spiritual healing.
+In Thailand’s past, people came to the temples for almost everything, from medical help to education.
+Anyone could come to the temple for food, shelter, medical care, or spiritual healing.
+Spiritual healing (religious Therapy) being performed by the monks or lay ministers was considered a perfect cure for almost all disorders, diseases, or adverse conditions of the spirit, mind, or body.
+Spiritual healing is considered synonymous with “physical” healing, as the distinctions of spirit and physical body are not recognized.
 I.T.T.M.
 (Traditional Thai Medicine/Traditional Thai Massage) contributed to the ancient Thais’ emotional, physical, and spiritual well-being, which continues to do so today.

-Thai culture blends many cultures from east to west (India to China and Tibet to Indonesia), and I.T.T.M. reflects this.
-Presently, there are two primary schools of indigenous traditional Thai medicine (Thai Ayurveda), indigenous traditional Thai massage (Thai Yoga- Marmachikitsa), and several minor ones.
+Thai culture blends elements from various cultures, spanning from East to West (India to China and Tibet to Indonesia), and I.T.T.M. reflects this.
+Currently, there are two primary schools of indigenous traditional Thai medicine (Thai Ayurveda) and indigenous traditional Thai massage (Thai Yoga—Marmachikitsa), as well as several minor ones.
 Many private teachers, monks, and nuns also pass on multi-generational teachings in the oral tradition.
-Many of these are very knowledgeable, having grown up in families practicing for several generations.
+Many of these individuals are highly knowledgeable, having grown up in families that have practiced for several generations.

 It is relatively recent in Thailand’s history (the 1990s) that the Royal Thai Government, under various ministries, has shown interest and dedicated efforts to catalog the different traditional schools and teachers from the entire country.
 Initially, the emphasis was on the “official” or Bangkok styles and schools, and over the years, broader research has involved many more variations.
-There is now standardized practice and curriculum for the traditional techniques under the Union of Thai Traditional Medicine Society (U.T.T.S.), which has been recognized by the United Nations[22] formally as the Indigenous Traditional Medicine of Thailand (1978: WHO UN DESA, recognition Indigenous and Traditional Medicine).
+There is now a standardized practice and curriculum for traditional techniques under the Union of Thai Traditional Medicine Society (U.T.T.M.S.), which has been formally recognized by the United Nations[22] as the Indigenous Traditional Medicine of Thailand (1978: WHO UN DESA, recognition of Indigenous and Traditional Medicine).

 There are famous and well-known traditional schools such as the Traditional College of Medicine, Wat Pho, Bangkok; Wat Raja Orasanam, Thonburi; Anantasuk School of Thai Traditional Medicine: Wiangklaikangwan Industrial College: Hua Hin and Lak Sii (Aachan, Phaa Khruu Anantasuk); Ayurved Vidyalay: Bangkok and the Foundation of Shivago Komarpaj, Buntautuk Old Medical Hospital in Chiang Mai (Founded by Ajahn, Phaa Khru Sintorn Chaichagun in 1973).
 There are also satellite or derivative medical schools in the Wat Po tradition in various areas outside Bangkok in Lamphun and Chiang Mai.

-Formal education for Thai Traditional Doctors is now carried out at the University level: (This list is not comprehensive)
+Formal education for traditional Thai doctors is now at the University level.
+(This list is not comprehensive)

 1) Wiangklaikangwan Industrial College, Hua Hin